Steve Swallow: Biography

-Born in Fair Lawn, New Jersey, United States, Swallow studied piano and trumpet, as a child, before turning to the double bass at age 14.
+Born in Fair Lawn, New Jersey, United States, Swallow studied piano and trumpet, as a child, before turning to the double bass at the age of 14.
 While attending a prep school, he began trying his hand in jazz improvisation.
 In 1960, he left Yale University, where he was studying composition, and settled in New York City, playing at the time in Jimmy Giuffre's trio along with Paul Bley.
 After joining Art Farmer's quartet in 1963, Swallow began to write.
 It is in the 1960s that his long-term association with Gary Burton's various bands began.

 In the early 1970s, Swallow switched exclusively to electric bass guitar, of which he prefers the five-string variety.
+He was first introduced to the electric bass while doing a music trade show with Gary Burton and trying a Gibson EB-2.
 Along with Monk Montgomery and Bob Cranshaw, Swallow was among the first jazz bassists to do so (with much encouragement from Roy Haynes, one of Swallow's favorite drummers).
-He plays with a pick (made of copper by Hotlicks), and his style involves intricate solos in the upper register; he was one of the early adopters of the high C string on a bass guitar.
+He plays with a pick (made of copper by Hotlicks), and his style involves intricate solos in the upper register.
+He was one of the early adopters of the high C string on a bass guitar.

-In 19741976, Swallow taught at the Berklee College of Music.
+From 1974 to 1976, Swallow taught at the Berklee College of Music.
 He contributed several of his compositions to the Berklee students who assembled the first edition of The Real Book.
 He later recorded an album, Real Book, with the picture of a well-worn, coffee-stained book on the cover.

 In 1978, Swallow became a member of Carla Bley's band.
-He has been Bley's romantic partner since the 1980s.
+He was Bley's romantic partner from the 1980s until her death in 2023.
 He toured extensively with John Scofield in the early 1980s, and has returned to this collaboration several times over the years.

 Swallow has consistently won the electric bass category in DownBeat yearly polls, both Critics' and Readers', since the mid-1980s.
-His compositions have been covered by, among others, Jim Hall (who recorded his very first tune, "Eiderdown"), Bill Evans, Chick Corea, Stan Getz and Gary Burton.
+His compositions have been covered by, among others, Jim Hall (who recorded his first tune, "Eiderdown"), Bill Evans, Chick Corea, Stan Getz and Gary Burton.
+Swallow's instruments are built by Harvey Citron.